Chucksef/Wage/README.md

 ## Current TODO List

-  * Tutorial
-    * Create UI.highlight method
-    * Guide User Through...
-      * Creating a Client
-      * Creating a Project
-      * Clocking In
-      * Clocking Out
-      * Deleting a Session
+  * Bugs2
+    * tag not deleting sub-buttons if another tag is hovered quickly
+    * need to prevent all forms from being editable/clickable during tutorial

   * Art and Animations
+    * Piggy needs tail
-    * Piggy
+    * Piggy should oink on
     * Main Logo